Celebrity stumpers | Pictures | Reuters

 Actress and screenwriter Lena Dunham campaigns for Hillary Clinton at Eight Seven Central screen printers in Des Moines, Iowa, January 9, 2016.
 REUTERS/Brian C. Frank

-Actress Rosario Dawson introduces Bernie Sanders at a campaign rally in Syracuse, New York April 12, 2016.
-REUTERS/Brian Snyder
+Actress Susan Sarandon introduces Bernie Sanders (not shown) at a campaign rally in Burlington, Iowa January 28, 2016.
+REUTERS/Mark Kauzlarich

-Members of Vampire Weekend rock band perform before a campaign rally for Bernie Sanders in Washington Square Park in Greenwich Village, New York City, April 13, 2016.
-REUTERS/Brendan McDermid

-Actress Renee Elise Goldsberry sings the national anthem during a campaign rally led by Hillary Clinton (unseen) at the Apollo Theater in Harlem, New York March 30, 2016.
-REUTERS/Mike Segar

 Hillary Clinton is greeted by singer Demi Lovato as she arrives at a campaign event in Iowa City, Iowa, January 21, 2016.
 REUTERS/Jim Young